Microsoft’s Hadoop play is shaping up, and it includes Excel

 Microsoft Graph DB Trinity

+Microsoft published information about it’s research project Trinity, a hypergraph DB.
 Trinity is a graph database and computation platform over distributed memory cloud.
 As a database, it provides features such as highly concurrent query processing, transaction, consistency control.
 As a computation platform, it provides synchronous and asynchronous batch-mode computations on large scale graphs.
-Trinity can be deployed on one machine or hundreds of machines.
+Trinity can…

 2011 Magic Quadrant for Business Intelligence Platforms

+Gartner released it’s 2011 Magic Quadrant for Business Intelligence Platforms, and Oracle apparently is sponsoring it for the public.
 We have to obvious suspects in the leaders quadrant: Oracle, IBM, Microsoft and SAP, as well as a few smaller folks.
-Most of the remaining vendors are in the niche players quadrant, there are no visionaries and just two in the challengers quadrant.
+Most of the remaining vendors are in the niche players quadrant, there are no visionaries…

 Looking backwards over a decade of Microsof BI

 Andrew Fryer is Looking backwards over a decade of Microsof BI.
 And while a lot has changed on the technology stack, he feels that the requirements for BI professionals is still the same.
-I guess it’ll be a while until my dream of a real AI being able to understand what we want without us telling it in detail will come true…
+I guess it’ll be a while until my dream of a real AI being able to understand what we want without us…

 Negative on Microsoft PDW?

 Merv Adrian, who just announced he’s going to Gartner, is quite negative on MS’ SQL Server Parallel Data Warehouse in Microsoft Leaps Late, Lags with SQL Server PDW.
-Seems that Microsoft, besides being two years late to the party, also violated quite a few unwritten analyst treatment rules around the launch of PDW at SQL PASS by not having a good message around PDW, no analyst briefing day, no additional material on its website.
+Seems that Microsoft, besides being two years late to the party, also violated quite a few unwritten analyst treatment rules around the launch of PDW at SQL PASS…

 Microsoft SQL Server Migration Assistant